eniraa/jibril-old/CONTRIBUTING.md

 ## Getting started

+First, clone the repository with `git clone https://github.com/eniraa/shiro.git`.
+Afterwards, set your current directory to the directory the repo was cloned in.

 Shiro uses Poetry to manage dependencies.
 You can install it [here](https://python-poetry.org/docs/#installation).

 After installing Poetry, simply run `poetry install` to install all dependencies.
 If something does not work, make sure that you are using Python 3.10.
 You can force Poetry to use this version if you have it installed via `poetry env use 3.10`, but otherwise, install Python 3.10 [here](https://www.python.org/downloads/).